UNC School of Medicine: Facilities

 The UNC School of Medicine operates across 28 buildings on the southwest side of the UNC campus.
 Most academic activities take place in Bondurant Hall and Roper Hall, both of which have direct access to the UNC Medical Center.
-Eleven research buildings, including wet labs, offices, and meeting spaces, are located just south of the academic buildings, such as Marsico Hall, the Mary Ellen Jones Building, and the Lineberger Cancer Research Center.
+Eleven research buildings, including wet labs, offices, and meeting spaces, are located just south of the academic buildings, which include Marsico Hall, the Mary Ellen Jones Building, and the Lineberger Cancer Research Center.
 Additional support facilities are spread out across UNC's campus and the surrounding neighborhoods.

 Academic

-In September 2023, the UNC School of Medicine opened the newly constructed Roper Hall on the former site of Berryhill Hall, which was originally built in 1970 and served as the primary training site for medical students for nearly 50 years.
-The new 172,000-square-foot facility is described as a cutting-edge training center, featuring a 25,000-square-foot immersive simulation and visualization lab, a 400-seat active learning theater, and six floors of classrooms and meeting spaces.
+In September 2023, the UNC School of Medicine opened Roper Hall on the former site of Berryhill Hall, built in 1970, which had served as the primary training site for medical students.
+The 172,000-square-foot facility is a training center with a 25,000-square-foot immersive simulation and visualization lab, a 400-seat active learning theater, and six floors of classrooms and meeting spaces.
 The building is named for Bill Roper, who served as CEO of UNC Health Care, dean of the UNC School of Medicine, and interim president of the University of North Carolina.

-Additional classrooms and administrative offices are located in Bondurant Hall on South Columbia Street.
-Built in 2005, the building is named for Stuart Bondurant, who served as dean of the School of Medicine from 1979 to 1994.
+Additional classrooms and administrative offices are located in Bondurant Hall on South Columbia Street, built in 2005 and named for Stuart Bondurant, who was dean of the School of Medicine from 1979 to 1994.